Master of Science in Epidemiology Faculty

 Kepher H. Makambi, Ph.D.

-Dr. Makambi is an Associate Professor of Biostatistics in the Department of Biostatistics, Bioinformatics, and Biomathematics at Georgetown University.
+Dr. Makambi is a Professor of Biostatistics in the Department of Biostatistics, Bioinformatics, and Biomathematics at Georgetown University.
 He received his Ph.D. in statistics from the University of Dortmund, Germany.
 Prior to joining Georgetown University, he was a tenure track Assistant Professor of Medicine (Biostatistics) at Howard University and the Director of the Biostatistics Core at Howard University Cancer Center.
 Dr. Makambi has many years of collaborative experience in the design and analysis of community intervention trials, behavioral studies, epidemiologic studies, basic science studies including proteomics and glycomics.
 His research interests include meta-analysis, adaptive design methods in clinical trials, structural equation modeling, statistical methods in epidemiology, and application of complex survey methods.
 [CORE Biostatistics]

 Sarah Nomura, Ph.D.